protesilaos/my-website/_pages/coach.md

 ## Contact me

-I look forward to you message: <https://protesilaos.com/contact/>.
+I look forward to your message: <https://protesilaos.com/contact/>.
 There is no need for formalities such as "Sir".
 Call me by my name, "Protesilaos", or nickname: "Prot".